Buenos Aires as seen from the air

 Gain first-hand knowledge, connections, and international work experience through an academic internship in Buenos Aires.
 On this program, you will:

-• Undertake a professional internship in your field of interest
+• Undertake a professional internship opportunity to build transferable skills in the career field of your choice

 • Earn academic credit for the internship via a ten-week online course